 “Through Focus Louisville, my organization found a great new partner in YouthBuild Louisville, one of the highlighted community groups.
 We’ve been working to strengthen this partnership and we recently connected them with their most recent hire, who was one of our volunteers.”

-Ben Reno-Weber, CEO, Kentucky YMCA Youth Association
+Ben Reno-Weber, former CEO, Kentucky YMCA Youth Association, now Project Director at Greater Louisville Project

 “Professionally, I have forged a network that would have taken me decades to establish, but through Bingham Fellows, I accomplished this feat in a matter of months.”